 Year-round programs have the benefit of attracting participants from a wide geographic area – there are women who attend the getaway from California, New York, and Texas.
 The Passover retreat reaches across international borders with participants from Canada and Israel.
 Ramah Darom is unique in that it provides and hosts programming all year long, utilizing the stunning locale while campers are in school.
 I consider this our great fortune!

-While I have attended many year-round programs at Ramah, including the awe inspiring once-in-a-lifetime Solar Eclipse Shabbat, Women’s Getaway holds a special place in my heart.
+While I have attended many year-round programs at Ramah, including the awe-inspiring once-in-a-lifetime Solar Eclipse Shabbat, Jewish Women’s Getaway holds a special place in my heart.
 The camaraderie that exists is very natural, whether one is attending for the first time or sixth, alone or with friends.
 If you ask my kids, I also consider 70 Darom Lane a second home, where I can relax and breath clean air while connecting with dynamic people in a beautiful corner of Georgia.
 It’s my version of heaven on earth.

 This year’s Jewish Women’s Getaway is Nov.
 11-14 and I hope to see you there!